Aro1914/AroTable/README.md

 ## Description

-AroTable is a data structure that sorts itself with every manipulation made to it.
-It runs on the very fast [AroSort](https://github.com/Sight-Innovation/AroSort) sorting algorithm, with a Big O Notation of O(n) in adding and removing, but a Big O Notation of O(1) in searching!
+AroTable is a number data structure capable of sorting itself on any manipulation that calls for the internal structure to be updated.
+Running on two powerful sorting algorithms—[AroSort](https://github.com/Sight-Innovation/AroSort) and MergeSort, with [AroSort](https://github.com/Sight-Innovation/AroSort) sorting the integer portions of numbers stored in the AroTable, while MergeSort sorts the decimal portions—AroTable boosts a Big O Notation for time complexity of O(n) in adding and removing, and an amazing O(1) in searching!

 Compatible with both client-side and server-side environments.